Relative Sizing: Estimating Without the Pain

 We lay out the t-shirt sizing cards as column headers, starting with S, M and L.

 We pick an item from the backlog that feels like a Medium size and place it under the Medium column.
-This becomes our anchor for comparison.
+This becomes our anchor for further comparison.

 We then take turns sizing the rest of the backlog.
 For each item we ask: